-Researchers from The Yale Center for Emotional Intelligence and The Consultation Center at Yale began developing the Yale Teacher Well-Being and Emotion-Focused Educator Social-Emotional Learning (SEL) Survey in 2018 based on prior research on educator well-being and social and emotional learning in K-12 schools.
+Researchers from The Yale Center for Emotional Intelligence began developing the Yale Teacher Well-Being Survey in 2018 based on prior research on educator well-being and social and emotional learning in K-12 schools.
 The survey has evolved in the years since, both before and during the COVID-19 pandemic.
-All surveys will be applicable to in-person learning, distance learning, or hybrid learning.